- 0 Comments

 Zoloft is a commonly prescribed medication for anxiety, depression, panic attacks, etc. It belongs to the SSRIs.
 Studies show that cannabis can also be helpful in fighting these mental health issues.
-And, you can legally buy and use cannabis products by getting a recommendation from an MMJ doctor New Jersey.
+And, you can legally buy and use cannabis products by getting a recommendation from Medical Marijuana doctor New Jersey.

 So, is it a good idea to replace Zoloft with marijuana?
 Can mixing both provide you better results?
 Let’s discuss in detail.